-A Drone Pilot is responsible for operating a drone, which is sometimes called an unmanned aerial system (UAS).
-Drones are operated remotely, which is why Drone Pilots are also known as Remote Pilots.
-A Drone Pilot controls a drone, causing it to take off, stay on course, and land safely.
-Also, Drone Pilots conduct safety tests, oversee vehicle performance, and assess drone systems’ capabilities.
-They may also operate cameras or other equipment the drone carries.
+A drone pilot is responsible for operating a drone, which is sometimes called an unmanned aerial system (UAS).
+Drones are operated remotely, which is why drone pilots are sometimes also known as remote pilots.
+As the name suggests, a drone pilot controls a drone, causing it to take off, stay on course, perform any required actions, and land safely.

 - Check drones before a flight to ensure safe and proper operation